MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P06-Introduction-to-Bar-Button-Items/content.md

 Great!
 Now that both of our view controllers have Navigation items, we can easily add our bar button items.

-> [action] Select the *List Notes View Controller* from the Document Outline and drag a *Bar Button Item* from the Object library to the right side of the navigation bar.
+> [action] Select the List Notes Table View Controller (which is now named "Notes" in the Document Outline)  and drag a *Bar Button Item* from the Object library to the right side of the navigation bar.
 >
 ![image showing how to add bar button item](./images/add-barButtonItem.png)